ndvinh98/UITQA-UIT-Question-Answering/README.md

 # Train with custom data on BERT question answering
+<li>Your dataset must be in SQUADv1.1-like format.

+<li>The training and testing data include: Vietnamese question-answer pairs from Wikipedia (same as SQuAD) and Vietnamese question-answer pairs from UIT regulation documents.

 <li>Your dataset must be in SQUADv1.1 format.

 <li>Follow my steps in google_colab/Fine_Tunning_BERT.ipynb